Mindvalley

 Quick win

-While working through the designs I asked devs to add search on the main tab to allow users to search for programs.
+While working through the designs, I asked devs to add search on the main tab to allow users to search for programs.

-Later to expand to multiple content types.
+Later, I expanded it to multiple content types.

 First iteration